PyFarsi/pyabr/README.md

 # Pyabr cloud computing software

-In the name of God, the Compassionate, the Merciful

 Pyabr &copy; 2021 Mani Jamali.
 Free Software GNU General Public License v3.0

 ## How to Contributing?